 American Financial is also experiencing a favorable pricing environment.
 About two-thirds of its Property and Casualty businesses reported pricing increases during the first quarter, resulting in an overall renewal rate increase of about 3%.
 This is the company’s 10th consecutive quarter of overall price strengthening.
 Pricing continues to keep pace with loss cost trends, which appear relatively benign across almost all of its Property and Casualty businesses.

-American Financial has exhibited superior underwriting profitability by maintaining its combined ratio at a considerably lower level compared with the property and casualty industry over the same period.
+American Financial has exhibited superior underwriting profitability by maintaining its combined ratio at a considerably lower level compared with the property and casualty industry.

 Moreover, American Financial’s strong balance sheet, consistent dividend increases and a disciplined capital management are some other positives that encourage investors to stick to the stock.

 American Financial carries a Zacks Rank # 3 (Hold).
-Better-ranked players from the same industry include Aspen Insurance Holdings Ltd. (AHL), Allied World Assurance Company Holdings, AG (AWH) and AmTrust Financial Services, Inc. (AFSI).
+Better-ranked players from the same industry include Endurance Specialty Holdings Ltd. (ENH), Federated National Holding Company (FNHC) and AmTrust Financial Services, Inc. (AFSI).
 All these stocks sport a Zacks Rank #1 (Strong Buy).

 (We are reissuing this article to correct a mistake.
 The original article, issued on June 23, 2014, should no longer be relied upon.)